Ieshima Island 家島

 How to Get There

 The islands are connected by ferry.
-Ieshima Island can be reached by a 25-minute ferry ride from Himeji Port.
+Ieshima Island can be reached by an approximately 30-minute ferry ride from Himeji Port.
 It takes a similar amount of time to reach Bozejima, the island with the second-largest population.

 About Ieshima island